Revisiting wideband pulsar timing measurements: Revisiting wideband measurements

 $\ln L$ is a function of the parameters of interest $\varphi_0$ and $D$, the nuisance parameters $a_\alpha$ and $\sigma_\alpha$, and the arbitrary constant $\nu_\text{ref}$. \citet{PennucciDemorestRansom2014} removes the $a_\alpha$ dependence by maximizing equation \eqref{eq:lnlike} over those parameters, and fixes $\nu_\text{ref}$ by demanding that the measurement covariance between $\varphi_0$ and $D$ vanish.
 Multiple methods have been employed to estimate the noise standard deviation $\sigma_\alpha$.
 This includes using the variance within a window around the profile's minimum, assuming it lies in the off-pulse region, or estimating the variance based on the highest harmonics in the discrete Fourier transform $\tilde{P}_{\alpha k}$ \citep{PennucciDemorestRansom2014}.
 The latter method is implemented in \pp. Unfortunately, these approaches do not always provide reliable noise estimates: for example, the former method fails for pulsars with large duty cycles and the latter fails when the profile signal-to-noise ratio is sufficiently high, making even the higher harmonics dominated by the signal.
 The latter failure mode occurs when (a) the pulsar is bright, (b) the telescope has a large collecting area, and/or (c) the pulsar is observed for a long duration.

 To overcome this limitation, we explore a Bayesian approach to do away with the nuisance parameters.
 The Bayes' theorem in this context can be written as

 where $\mathfrak{p}$ denotes the posterior distribution, the likelihood $L$ is given by equation \eqref{eq:lnlike}, $\Pi$ denotes the prior distributions, $Z$ is the Bayesian evidence, and $\boldsymbol{a}$ and $\boldsymbol{\sigma}$ represent the collection of $a_\alpha$ and $\sigma_\alpha$ parameters respectively.
-We can marginalize equation \eqref{eq:post-full} analytically over $a_\alpha$ and $\sigma_\alpha$ by imposing the appropriate conjugate priors on those parameters.
-It turns out, from equation \eqref{eq:lnlike}, that the conjugate prior on $a_\alpha$ is a Gaussian distribution and the conjugate prior on $\sigma_\alpha$ is an inverse-gamma distribution, whose probability density function is given by Since we do not have any prior information on $a_\alpha$ or $\sigma_\alpha$ except that the latter should be positive, we choose $\Pi[a_\alpha]$ to be a Gaussian distribution with infinite variance (same as an infinitely wide uniform distribution), i.e., $\Pi[a_\alpha]\propto 1$.
-Further, we choose an improper log-uniform prior for $\sigma_\alpha$, corresponding to $\Pi[\sigma_\alpha]\propto \sigma_\alpha^{-1}$, which is the same as the limiting case of an inverse-gamma distribution with $p,q \rightarrow0$ (this is the same as the Jeffreys' prior; \citet{Jeffreys1946}).
+We can marginalize equation \eqref{eq:post-full} analytically over $a_\alpha$ and $\sigma_\alpha$ by imposing the appropriate conjugate priors on those parameters. {We choose the Jeffreys' priors \citep{Jeffreys1946} for these parameters, which correspond to an improper uniform prior for $a_\alpha$ and an improper log-uniform prior for $\sigma_\alpha$; i.e., }